Hatchpad/restmon/README.md

 ### Find Response

-A response for a restmon find query will have metadata plush the data so it's important to document what you should expect.
+A response for a restmon find query will have metadata plus the array of objects so it's important to document what you should expect.

 Given the following code block:
 ```